First I type up a script then transfer it to paper and slice it up into manageable, numbered sections for easier planning.

 Next I make little thumbnails of what I'm thinking for the page's layout, which often takes multiple tries.

+For example, this sketch was to figure out the top panel's pose.
 I wasn't sure how to end the comic, but it finally hit me to do an Oda-like face scrunch, which I penciled into the thumbnail.

 While drawing, I hit upon another ending after the face scrunch idea, a frame dissection featuring the whole cast.